antoinecharbonneau/no-dns/README.md

 ## Features

-* Multithreading for parallel processing of incoming requests.
+* Multithreading to process multiple requests simultaneously.
 * Blocklist with elementary matching
 * Caching for lower latency on common requests